great-expectations/great_expectations/docs/guides/miscellaneous/how-to-write-a-how-to-guide.md

 9. Locally run integration tests for any code that was included as part of the guide.
 Also see our guide on [Testing](#TODO)

 10. Submit your PR!
 If there are any additional integrations that need to be run, then please add this to your PR message.

-## Purpose of a how-to guide

-- The purpose of a how-to guide is to replicate, **NOT** to teach or explain.
-Teaching and explaining Great Expectations concepts are covered in the **Core Concepts** reference section.

-- Assume that the user has a working deployment of Great Expectations, whether it is set up on the file system by running `great_expectations init` or configured in-memory.

-- Assume that the user is already familiar with core concepts in Great Expectations: Expectations, Data Contexts, Validation, Datasources, etc. etc. You don’t need to spend any time explaining these things.

-- If you’re integrating with another system, assume that the user is familiar with that system. ie. If you’re writing the "How to configure a Snowflake Datasource," don’t spend any words explaining Snowflake or any of its core concepts.

-- If there are important, non-obvious principles for how Great Expectations relates to other systems, you may include them in the guide.
-If they are short (1-2 sentences, max), they can go in the Steps section.
-Otherwise, please put them in Additional Notes.

-- Remember, the goal is to help users successfully replicate specific steps as simply as possible.
-Surprisingly often, it turns out to best to not include explanation at all, since it can distract from the main purpose of the guide.
-If you feel you must include it, shorter is better.

 ## Code-heavy vs process-heavy guides